n8henrie/n8henrie.github.io/_posts/2014-10-15-update-launch-center-pro-actions-for-drafts-4.md

 categories:
 - tech
 ---
-**Bottom Line:** Here’s how to use my lcp_export script to batch update your Launch Center Pro actions to work with the new Drafts 4.<!--more-->
+**Bottom Line:** Here's how to use my lcp_export script to batch update your Launch Center Pro actions to work with the new Drafts 4.<!--more-->

 <a href="https://itunes.apple.com/us/app/drafts-4-quickly-capture-notes/id905337691?mt=8&uo=4&at=10l5H6" target="_blank" title="Drafts 4 - Quickly Capture Notes, Share Anywhere!">Drafts 4</a> is out, and it looks pretty sweet.
 It does <a href="https://agiletortoise.zendesk.com/hc/en-us/articles/202771400-Drafts-URL-Schemes" target="_blank">change the URL scheme</a> slightly but predictably, from `drafts:`to `drafts4:`, or from `drafts://x-callback-url/` to `x-drafts4://x-callback-url/`, respectively.

-If you’re reading this, I’m guessing you have a fair number of <a href="https://itunes.apple.com/us/app/launch-center-pro/id532016360?mt=8&uo=4&at=10l5H6" target="_blank" title="Launch Center Pro">Launch Center Pro</a> actions that need to be updated to use Drafts 4.
-You’re in luck — my [lcp_export](http://n8henrie.com/2014/06/lcp_url_schemes_on_macbook/) script seems to take most of the work out and lets you make the changes on your Mac.
-You’ll probably want to review that post to remind yourself how it works.
-Here’s how I did mine.
+If you're reading this, I'm guessing you have a fair number of <a href="https://itunes.apple.com/us/app/launch-center-pro/id532016360?mt=8&uo=4&at=10l5H6" target="_blank" title="Launch Center Pro">Launch Center Pro</a> actions that need to be updated to use Drafts 4.
+You're in luck — my [lcp_export](http://n8henrie.com/2014/06/lcp_url_schemes_on_macbook/) script seems to take most of the work out and lets you make the changes on your Mac.
+You'll probably want to review that post to remind yourself how it works.
+Here's how I did mine.

-This assumes you have `lcp_export.py` installed from the post linked above. `file.lcpbackup` and `file.json` are placeholders, obviously, so you’ll need to modify the commands to match your filenames.
-Also note that this won’t update for any URL incompatibilities introduced by Drafts 4 — it just changes the x-callback-url prefix.
+This assumes you have `lcp_export.py` installed from the post linked above. `file.lcpbackup` and `file.json` are placeholders, obviously, so you'll need to modify the commands to match your filenames.
+Also note that this won't update for any URL incompatibilities introduced by Drafts 4 — it just changes the x-callback-url prefix.

   1. Make two backups from LCP `Settings` -> `Backups` -> `Back Up Now`.
 One is a spare just to play it safe.
   2. Get the backup onto your computer, presumably through Dropbox.
   3. `cd` to the directory of the backup file, and `python3 /path/to/lcp_export.py -read file.lcpbackup`.
 Make note of the `.json` file it outputs.
   4. Use <a href="http://beyondgrep.com/" target="_blank" title="Beyond grep: ack 2.14, a source code search tool for programmers">`ack`</a> (or `grep`) to take a look at the actions in question: `grep "drafts:" file.json`.
   5. Use <a href="http://stackoverflow.com/questions/26210596/best-way-to-test-perl-pi-e-one-liner-before-execution" target="_blank" title="regex - Best way to test perl -pi -e one-liner before execution? - Stack Overflow">this perl regex</a> to preview the changes: `perl -ne 'if (s#\"drafts:(//|\")#\"x-drafts4:\1#g) { print "$ARGV\t"; print }' file.json` .
-Compare with the `grep` output to make sure you’re changing all the URLs but none of the names or actions.
+Compare with the `grep` output to make sure you're changing all the URLs but none of the names or actions.
   6. If everything looks good, save the regex but get rid of the `print` statement and use <a href="http://technosophos.com/2009/05/21/perl-pie-if-you-only-learn-how-do-one-thing-perl-it.html" target="_blank" title="TechnoSophos: Perl Pie: If you only learn how to do one thing with ...">`perl pie`</a> instead to make the changes. `perl -pi -e 's#\"drafts:(//|\")#\"x-drafts4:\1#g' file.json`
   7. Verify the changes: `grep "x-drafts4:" file.json`
   8. Re-write the lcpbackup file: `python3 /path/to/lcp_export.py -write file.json`